sandewt/mod_readingbar/README.md

 This module creates a reading progress bar at the topbar module position in your Joomla website.

 Based on an article in Joomla!
-Community Magazine™: How to create a reading bar in your Joomla 4website.
+Community Magazine™: How to create a reading bar in your Joomla 4 website.

 Link: https://magazine.joomla.org/all-issues/october-2022/a-progressive-reading-bar-in-your-joomla-website-without-extensions

-# Configuration
+# Configuration / Features
 - Download: https://github.com/sandewt/mod_readingbar/releases

 - Install and activate (or update) the module in the topbar postion.